Key Moments From Trump’s Candid Conversation With Joe Rogan

 He suggested that some pollsters take the money and don’t poll.
 “I honestly believe there’s likely a lot of fraud,” he said.
 He noted that he is happy with his current polling results which put him ahead of Harris.

-The former president also suggested the United States would have begun paying down its national debt due to his corporate tax cuts and tariffs program had the COVID-19 pandemic not disrupted his administration’s economic plans.
+The former president also suggested the United States would have begun paying down its national debt as a result of his corporate tax cuts and tariffs program had the COVID-19 pandemic not disrupted his administration’s economic plans.

 “So what happened is this.
 We were ready to rock and roll, and then we had the COVID thing, and we had to focus on that,” Trump said when asked how his tariffs program contributed to the country’s deficit.